 The Big Differences Between Medicare Plan F and Medicare Advantage Plans

 On the surface, Medicare Advantage plans look great.
-The monthly premiums are low (some cost you no additional money) and most plans offer additional benefits, including prescriptions, dental, vision, and more.
-But, the catch is that you pay more when you use services.
-In fact, the Kaiser Family Foundation conducted a study and found that most people with a Medicare Advantage plan pay more for a hospital inpatient stay, not less.
+The monthly premiums are low (some cost you no additional money), and most plans offer additional benefits, including prescriptions, dental, vision, and more.
+But the catch is that you pay more when you use services.
+The Kaiser Family Foundation conducted a study and found that most people with a Medicare Advantage plan pay more for a hospital inpatient stay, not less.

 Also, unlike most Medigap plans, Medicare Advantage plans do not cover you when you travel.
-You’re covered for emergencies inside the United States and its territories, but you and not covered at all for foreign travel.
-With most Medigap plans, including Plan F, you are covered up to the limits of the policy.
+You’re covered for emergencies inside the United States and its territories, but you are not covered at all for foreign travel.
+With most Medigap plans, including Plan F, you are covered up to the policy’s limits.